NixOS/rfcs/rfcs/0000-feature-parameter-names.md

 There are other configuration scenarios not covered by this RFC:

 - Optional dependencies in shell wrappers (e.g [passage](https://github.com/NixOS/nixpkgs/blob/master/pkgs/tools/security/passage/default.nix#L12)).

 - Finding way to get list of all existing feature parameters.
 That can be possibly done by building and distributing the index separately, like [nix-index](https://github.com/nix-community/nix-index) does it.

+- Meta-feature-flags, that would allow user to set, e.g `enable_gui = false` on
+  the top level of the overlay, and that would disable support for X11, Qt4, Qt6, GTK2, GTK3, Motif and all other graphical libraries and toolkits for all packages that support doing so.

 # Changelog